DylanMeeus/springboot_jwt_blog/_posts/2016-07-12-building-serverless-apps-with-aws-lambda.markdown

 var lock = new Auth0Lock('YOUR-APP-CLIENT-ID', 'YOUR-AUTH0-ACCOUNT.auth0.com');
 ```

 Since we'll be using the Lock widget, we will no longer need the login page we created earlier.
-Instead, we'll just call a function to display the Lock widget and listen to the `authentiated` event that will be triggered during user authentication.
+Instead, we'll just call a function to display the Lock widget and listen to the `authenticated` event that will be triggered during user authentication.
 Take a look at our new authentication implementation below:

 ```
 function login(){